ValentinVie/venmo-data/README.md

 * October 2018
 * Jan 2019 - Feb 2019

 I am releasing this dataset in order to bring attention to Venmo users that all of this data is publicly available for anyone to grab without even an API key.
 There is some very valuable data here for any attacker conducting OSINT research.

+You can use `venmo.py` to search for transactions made by specific users by providing their username.

 **Protect Yourself**